Table of Contents

 AgencyAnalytics' live dashboards track social media engagement across TikTok, Instagram, and LinkedIn—so you’ll quickly spot which channels drive qualified leads and double down where it counts.

-3. Facebook KPI Reporting Template
+3. Facebook KPI reporting template

 Not every like is worth celebrating, especially when you’re paying for it.
 The real value shows up when reach turns into clicks, clicks turn into leads, and leads turn into revenue.